brege/brege.org/README.md

 The main configuration of my cv is in `content/cv/cv.yaml`.
 A Markdown version of this is created so:

-1. hugo/papermod can accurately count words through `.Content`
+1. hugo/gastrophysics can accurately count words through `.Content`
-2. the `cv.md` becomes easier to copy and paste from
+2. the `cv/index.md` becomes easier to copy and paste from
 3. works with external Markdown editors

 To create the `cv.md` file:
 ```bash
 make cv
 ```
+This is already automated, even via `hugo server`, through the `Makefile`.

 ## License